Billy-Ray Belcourt

-Billy-Ray Belcourt is a poet, scholar, and author from the Driftpile Cree Nation.
+Billy-Ray Belcourt (born November 21, 1994) is a poet, scholar, and author from the Driftpile Cree Nation.

-Belcourt's works encompass a variety of topics and themes, including decolonial love, grief, intimacy and queer sexuality, and the role of Indigenous women in social resistance movements.
-Belcourt is also the author of the poetry collection This Wound Is a World which was chosen as one of CBC's top ten poetry collections of 2017 and won the 2018 Canadian Griffin Poetry Prize.
-Belcourt was the 2016 recipient of the prestigious Rhodes Scholarship and is currently an assistant professor in Indigenous Creative Writing at the University of British Columbia.
+Belcourt's works cover a variety of topics and themes, including decolonial love, grief, intimacy, queer sexuality, and the role of Indigenous women in social resistance movements.
+Belcourt is the author of the poetry collection This Wound Is a World, which was chosen as one of CBC's best poetry books of 2017 and won the 2018 Griffin Poetry Prize.
+Belcourt was the 2016 recipient of the Rhodes Scholarship and is an associate professor in the School of Creative Writing at the University of British Columbia.

-Biography
+Life

-Belcourt grew up in the community of Driftpile in northern Alberta.
+Belcourt grew up in the community of Driftpile, Alberta.
 He was raised by his grandparents and began writing poetry around the age of 19.

-As an undergraduate student, Belcourt studied Comparative Literature at the University of Alberta where he graduated with a B.A.
-(Hons.) with First Class Honours in 2016.
-While at the University of Alberta, Belcourt was actively involved as "an advocate for LGBTQ and Indigenous communities" which included serving as the Aboriginal Student Council president.
-Belcourt is a Youth Facilitator with the Native Youth Sexual Health Network (NYSHN).
+As an undergraduate student, Belcourt studied comparative literature at the University of Alberta where he graduated with a Bachelor of Arts in 2016.
+While at the University of Alberta, Belcourt was actively involved as "an advocate for LGBTQ and Indigenous communities", which included serving as the Aboriginal Student Council president.
+He was also a Youth Facilitator with the Native Youth Sexual Health Network (NYSHN).

-In 2015, Belcourt was selected as a recipient of the Rhodes Scholarship to study at Wadham College, Oxford University for the 2016-2017 school year.
-Belcourt was the first First Nations scholar to be selected for this prestigious award and with the scholarship's announcement, he received media attention noting him as a leader, role model, and change-maker.

-In 2017 Belcourt graduated with distinction from Oxford University with a master's degree in Women's Studies.
-His master's thesis focused on "the role of Indigenous women in social resistance movements" and is titled "Decolonial Sight: Indigenous Feminist Protest and the World-to-Come."
+In 2015, Belcourt was selected as a recipient of the Rhodes Scholarship to study at Wadham College, Oxford University, for the 2016–2017 school year.
+In 2017, Belcourt graduated from Oxford University with a master's degree in women's studies.
+His master's thesis focused on "the role of Indigenous women in social resistance movements."

-While an active writer and poet throughout his university career, Belcourt published his first book, This Wound Is a World in 2017.
+While an active writer and poet throughout his university career, Belcourt published his first book, This Wound Is a World, in 2017.
 This was followed by his second book in 2019: NDN Coping Mechanisms, Notes from the Field.
 In 2020, he released his third book, A History of My Brief Body: A Memoir, accompanied by A History of My Brief Body: Essays.

-In 2020, Belcourt completed a Ph.D. in the Department of English and Film Studies at the University of Alberta.
-His research focuses on what he calls the 'Indigenous paranormal' in art, poetry and film that has been produced by Indigenous peoples in the region currently called Canada.
-In January 2020, Belcourt joined UBC's Creative Writing Program as Associate Professor in Indigenous Creative Writing.
+In 2020, Belcourt completed a PhD in the Department of English and Film Studies at the University of Alberta.
+His research focused on what the "Indigenous paranormal" in art, poetry, and film produced by First Nations people.

+In January 2020, Belcourt joined the University of British Columbia's Creative Writing Program, where he is an associate professor in Indigenous Creative Writing.

-A Minor Chorus was shortlisted for the 2023 Amazon.ca First Novel Award.
+Belcourt released his first novel, A Minor Chorus, was published in 2022.
+It was shortlisted for the 2023 Amazon Canada First Novel Award.
+It was one of the shortlisted books for the 2026 edition of the Canada Reads competition, defended by Elle-Máijá Tailfeathers.